dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

     For more information about how to use Group Policy to automatically deploy software, see your Windows Server documentation.

-## Install  as part of an image
+## Deploy the client software as part of an image
-You can deploy the Intune client software to computers as part of an operating system image by using the following example procedure as a basis:
+You can deploy the Intune client software to computers as part of an operating system image by using the following example procedure as a guide:

-1. Copy the client installation files, **Microsoft_Intune_Setup.exe** and **MicrosoftIntune.accountcert** to the **%Systemdrive%\Temp\Microsoft_Intune_Setup** folder on the reference computer.
+1. Copy the client installation files, **Microsoft_Intune_Setup.exe** and **MicrosoftIntune.accountcert**, to the **%Systemdrive%\Temp\Microsoft_Intune_Setup** folder on the reference computer.

 2. Create the **WindowsIntuneEnrollPending** registry entry by adding the following command to the **SetupComplete.cmd** script: